sam-ayo/regpo/README.md

-# Course Registration Poller for after waitlist has been dropped
+# Course Registration Checker to check courses for after waitlist has been dropped

-I am polling every 50ms which is about 2500req/day
+After cloning create a `config.yml` file with the same content as `config.example.yml` and input your own values.